 A big screen at Marina Square will be showing Wimbledon all day Mon 2 July to the finals on Sat 14 and 15 for free.
 Should the tennis finish in time, certain World Cup games will follow.
 On Thurs Jul 12 at 7pm attention turns to the Royal Opera House with a BP Big Screen live broadcast of Mozart’s Don Giovanni.
 Head into Mal Maison nearby for cocktails afterwards is my tip.
 The BP Big Screen opera will also be popping up at London venues including Trafalgar Square.

 Social cinema, The Bull, Ditchling, Sat 14 Jul & Sat 11 Aug

 Muddy Awards 2017 runner-up The Bull has screenings for free in its pretty garden this summer.
 Following a Facebook vote the next films up are Jaws on Sat 14 Jul and Top Gun on Sat 11 Aug.
-The movies are free and start at 8pm.
+The movies are free and start at dusk.
 There will be some blankets on hand but you’re advised to bring a cushion and an extra layer.
-Naturally food and drink is available and the pub is also showing World Cup matches indoors.
+Naturally food and drink is also available, including wood-fired pizza before the film.

 The Luna Cinema, Tonbridge Castle, Kent, Fri 20 – Sun 22 Jul